PhD Seminar Series: “Lost in Space: How to Navigate around the Moon and Beyond?”

 On site: Sala de video 3.S1.08

-For this event in the Aerospace PhD Seminar Series, we will have the pleasure of hosting Dr. Pablo Machuca, Assistant Professor in the Department of Aerospace Engineering at San Diego State University, California, United States of America.
+For this event in the Aerospace PhD Seminar Series, we had the pleasure of hosting Dr. Pablo Machuca, Assistant Professor in the Department of Aerospace Engineering at San Diego State University, California, United States of America.

-The event will take place in the Sala de video 3.S1.08 on Friday, May 29th, at 12:00 H and it will be streamed online.
+The event took place in the Sala de video 3.S1.08 on Friday, May 29th, at 12:00 H and it was streamed online.

 Dr. Pablo Machuca is currently an Assistant Professor in the Department of Aerospace Engineering at San Diego State University.
 Pablo completed his Ph.D. on “Mission Design for Asteroid Exploration Using Autonomous CubeSats” at Cranfield University (United Kingdom) in 2021.
 He then joined University of California San Diego as a postdoctoral researcher on “Cislunar Space Domain Awareness” in 2021, and completed a second postdoc at Massachusetts Institute of Technology on “Space Debris Modeling and Propagation” in 2022.
 Pablo’s research interests include astrodynamics in dynamically complex environments and autonomous guidance, navigation and control, with applications to deep-space exploration, and small-spacecraft mission analysis and systems design.